diegomarquez/game-builder/README.md

 ###### Current TODO List:

 - Examples v3
-    - Move into own repository
-    - Redo them with the generator
+    - Delete old example code

+- Anotate code to generate documentation
+    - examples
-    - Create generator templates
+    - src

 - Redo the gh-pages branch build system to accomodate for the new structure
     - Rethink the page layout of the website
     - Move into own repository

-- Anotate code to generate documentation
-    - src
-    - examples
+- Tag Game-Builder, again.

 - Make Sublime plugin to generate files from templates
     - Make an empty menu structure.